I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_memory_error_section.md

 ## Members

 `Bank`

 The bank number of the memory bank that contains the memory where the memory error occurred.

 This member contains valid data only if the <b>Validbits.Bank</b> bit is set.

 `BitPosition`

 The bit position where the memory error occurred.

 This member contains valid data only if the <b>Validbits.BitPosition</b> bit is set.

 `Card`

 The card number of the card that contains the memory where the memory error occurred.

 This member contains valid data only if the <b>Validbits.Card</b> bit is set.

 `Column`

 The column number of the location where the memory error occurred.

 This member contains valid data only if the <b>Validbits.Column</b> bit is set.

 `Device`

 The device number of the memory device that contains the memory where the memory error occurred.

 This member contains valid data only if the <b>Validbits.Device</b> bit is set.

 `ErrorStatus`

 A <a href="..\ntddk\ns-ntddk-_whea_error_status.md">WHEA_ERROR_STATUS</a> structure that contains memory error status data.

 This member contains valid data only if the <b>Validbits.ErrorStatus</b> bit is set.

 `ErrorType`

 The type of memory error that occurred.
 Possible values are:

+This member contains valid data only if the <b>Validbits.ErrorType</b> bit is set.

 `Module`

 The module number of the module that contains the memory where the memory error occurred.

 This member contains valid data only if the <b>Validbits.Module</b> bit is set.

 `Node`

 The identifier of the node that contains the memory where the memory error occurred in a system with multiple nodes.

 This member contains valid data only if the <b>Validbits.Node</b> bit is set.

 `PhysicalAddress`

 The physical address where the memory error occurred.

 This member contains valid data only if the <b>Validbits.PhysicalAddress</b> bit is set.

 `PhysicalAddressMask`

 A bit mask that specifies which of the bits in the <b>PhysicalAddress</b> member contain valid address data.

 This member contains valid data only if the <b>Validbits.PhysicalAddressMask</b> bit is set.

 `RequesterId`

 An identifier that uniquely identifies the requester associated with the error.

 This member contains valid data only if the <b>Validbits.RequesterId</b> bit is set.

 `ResponderId`

 An identifier that uniquely identifies the responder associated with the error.

 This member contains valid data only if the <b>Validbits.ResponderId</b> bit is set.

 `Row`

 The row number of the location where the memory error occurred.

 This member contains valid data only if the <b>Validbits.Row</b> bit is set.

 `TargetId`

 The hardware address of the intended target of the transaction.

 This member contains valid data only if the <b>Validbits.TargetId</b> bit is set.

 `ValidBits`

 A <a href="..\ntddk\ns-ntddk-_whea_memory_error_section_validbits.md">WHEA_MEMORY_ERROR_SECTION_VALIDBITS</a> union that specifies which members of this structure contain valid data.

 ## Remarks
 The WHEA_MEMORY_ERROR_SECTION structure describes the error data that is contained in a platform memory error section of an <a href="https://msdn.microsoft.com/080da29a-b5cb-45a5-848d-048d9612ee2a">error record</a>.
 An error record contains a platform memory error section only if the <b>SectionType </b>member of one of the <a href="..\ntddk\ns-ntddk-_whea_error_record_section_descriptor.md">WHEA_ERROR_RECORD_SECTION_DESCRIPTOR</a> structures that describe the error record sections for that error record contains MEMORY_ERROR_SECTION_GUID.

 ## Requirements
 | &nbsp; | &nbsp; |